 However, a workers’ compensation attorney increases your chances of getting your benefits by negotiating on your behalf.
 When the insurance company’s lawyer and the claim adjuster work against you, the worker’s compensation attorney does the following to see that you win the case.

 In many worker’s compensation cases, victims are denied claims due to a lack of evidence.
 Your lawyer ensures that you get the best medical care and all the benefits you deserve by providing medical evidence.
 The attorney does this by:

 - Getting a medical opinion from your doctor

 - Carrying out depositions of medical experts

 Negotiating Settlement Agreements

-A good worker’s compensation attorney can estimate how much benefit you should get from your compensation insurance.
+A good Atlanta workers compensation lawyer can estimate how much benefit you should get from your compensation insurance.
 How much you get depends on various factors such as: